The Camino Portugués: the Last 100 Km of the Camino de Santiago.

-We meet in Porto, one of Portugal’s most famous cities and makes for a spectacular start to our journey.
+We meet in Porto, one of Portugal’s most famous cities giving you a spectacular start to your journey.
 From there we head up to Valença where we start our Camino in Portugal.
 We enter Spain by crossing the international bridge of the Rio Mihno.
-This region of Portugal and Spain is famous for its great seafood, cheese, peppers and wine.
+This region of Portugal and Spain is famous for its great seafood, cheese, peppers, and wine.
 All of which we will taste on this trip!

 - The beautiful fortress town of Valença set in a spectacular position looking over the Rio Minho to Spain.

-- The lively regional capital of Pontevedra with its delightful historic centre of narrow streets and plazas.
+- The lively regional capital of Pontevedra with its delightful historic center of narrow streets and plazas.

 - Reviving your tired feet in the hot thermal spring in Caldas de Reis.